shaukatmakandar786/java/Camunda7_Notes.md

 Camunda is popular in various industries, including finance, insurance, and logistics, to streamline workflows and automate repetitive tasks.

+## History Time To Live(TTL) in application.yaml

+With the recent version of Camunda Framework, it has now become mandatory to specify History Time To Live(TTL).
+We already know that the Process Engine stores the information of all Process Instances, variables etc in the database.
+History Time To Live (TTL) defines how long this historic data shall remain in the database before it is cleaned up.
+We can specify TTL in application.yaml by adding following property:

+      camunda:

+        bpm:

+          generic-properties:

+            properties:

+              historyTimeToLive: 5

 ## BPMN Core Elements:

 1. Task